Battle of Inchon: Incheon infiltration

 Incheon, South Korea, in pink coloring.

 On 17 August 1950, a ROK Navy intelligence unit infiltrated the islands of Yonghung-do and Tokchok-do as part of Operation X-ray, and obtained information on the conditions there until 14 September.

-Separately on 1 September 1950, UN reconnaissance team (members were from US military intelligence Unit including KLO, CIA) also infiltrated in Yonghung-do to obtain information on the conditions there.
+Separately on 1 September 1950, a UN reconnaissance team (with members from US military intelligence units including the KLO and CIA) also infiltrated in Yonghung-do to obtain information on the conditions there.

 The team, led by US Navy Lieutenant Eugene F. Clark, landed at Yonghung-do, an island in the mouth of the harbor.
 From there, the team relayed intelligence back to the UN Command.
 With the help of locals, Clark gathered information about tides, beach composition, mudflats, and seawalls.
 A separate reconnaissance mission codenamed Operation Trudy Jackson, which dispatched Youn Joung (former ROK Navy Lieutenant) and Ke In-ju (former ROK Army Colonel) to Incheon to collect further intelligence on the area, was mounted by the US military.

 The tides at Incheon have an average range of 29 ft and a maximum observed range of 36 ft, making the tidal range there one of the largest in the world and the littoral maximum in all of Asia.
 Clark observed the tides at Incheon for two weeks and discovered that American tidal charts were inaccurate, but that Japanese charts were quite good.
 Clark's team provided detailed reports on KPA artillery positions and fortifications on the island of Wolmi-do, at Incheon and on nearby islands.
 During the extended periods of low tide, Clark's team located and removed some North Korean naval mines, but, critically to the future success of the invasion, Clark reported that the North Koreans had not in fact systematically mined the channels.

 When the KPA discovered that the agents had landed on the islands near Incheon, they made multiple attacks, including an attempted raid on Yonghung-do with six junks.
 Clark mounted a machine gun on a sampan and sank the attacking junks.
 In response, the KPA killed perhaps as many as 50 civilians for helping Clark.